exlskills/course-ASAP-backend-dev-node-gql-mongo/00_A$AP Learn/80_Going Live/00_Production-Ready/index.md

 ### GraphQL Server

 Use a reliable, reasonably priced container orchestration service.

+### Note On Disabling GrapiQL In Production

+Some documentation recommends doing so.
+As GraphiQL requires the server to do some extra work - this advice may make sense for busy installations.
+However, that limits your clients from testing things out against your published API.
+Your choice.
 <br>
 The actual deployment steps worth going through another course.
 Not that they require knowledge that an average developer doesn't already have or can't quickly gain.
 But that *is* another course.
 So, here we'll just cover a few quick points to help settling the backend development foundation - read on!